Table of Contents

 Filters related to localization dates and string's history:

-Source Updated After – Search for strings that were updated after a specific date.
+• Source Updated After – Search for strings updated after a specific date.

 Filters that can be switched on or off, containing:

-Pluralized – Search for strings based on whether they have a pluralised version
+• Pluralized – Search for strings based on whether they have a pluralized version.

 All remaining filters that do not belong in any of the above groups:

-Key doesn't contain - Search for text not contained in a string's key
+• Key doesn't contain - Search for text not included in a string's key.

-Occurrence - Search for strings by a specific occurrence, meaning in what file and what line a specific string is found in
+• Occurrence - Search for strings by a specific occurrence, meaning in what file and line a particular string is found.
+This applies only to files that support the location file tag, like QT files and Javascript SDK Fileless resources (Transifex Native).

 Syntax help, using the search filters input

-Text, Translation text and Key filters offer additional options for searching by Whole-word search.
+1. Text, Translation text, and Key filters offer additional options for searching by Whole-word search.
 This can be achieved by enclosing your terms in double quotes (for example, "Contact Transifex").
 Doing a whole-word search will match strings as defined within double quotes.

-When typing your filters using the generic filter's input, you have to include each filter's value in single quotes as it is indicated in the suggestions list:
+2. When typing your filters using the generic filter's input, you have to include each filter's value in single quotes as indicated in the suggestions list:

-Having single quotes as value delimiters, especially for text filters, means you should escape single quotes when you want to use them as part of a value. e.g. searching for the text "this isn't something to look for", you'll have to type it with a single quote like "this isn\'t something to look for".
+Having single quotes as value delimiters, especially for text filters, means you should escape single quotes when using them as part of a value. e.g., searching for the text "this isn't something to look for", you'll have to type it with a single quote like "this isn\'t something to look for".

 After hitting Enter, the expected results will be returned.